artur-ciocanu/launch.en/help/launch-reference/managing-resources/data-elements.md

 ### Visitor behavior

-Similar to Page Info, this data element uses common behavior types to enrich logic within rules or data collection.
+Similar to Page Info, this data element uses common behavior types to enrich logic within rules or other Platform solutions.

 Select one of the following visitor behavior attributes: